 - Each child 12 and under will receive a finisher’s medal.

-Short sleeve ($17) and long sleeve ($22) shirts
+- Short sleeve and long sleeve shirts

-Buff headwear $10 ($18-$23 for most other brands)
+- Buff headwear $10 ($18-$23 for most other brands)

-Stainless steel pint $10 ($15 on most race sites)
+- Extra stainless steel pint $10 ($15 on most race sites)

 BEFORE THE RACE

-If you cannot attend the race, you must pick up your shirt BEFORE the start of the race.
+- If you cannot attend the race, you must pick up your shirt BEFORE the start of the race.
 We have no way of knowing who will or will not be at the race so we reserve the right to sell your shirt once same-day check-in begins.

 Drop Bag Area

 - Be aware that while this area will be next to the aid station and volunteers will keep an eye on it, we cannot guarantee the security of your items so please keep valuables locked and hidden in your vehicle.

 DURING THE RACE

-Please see The Course page for a detailed map.
+- See The Course page for a detailed map.
 Quarter marathon racers will run one loop, half marathoners will run two, and marathoners will run four loops.
 Same course.